Writing style: Writer's voice

-The writer's voice is a term some critics use to refer to distinctive features of a written work in terms of spoken utterance.
+The writer's voice (or writing voice) is a term some critics use to refer to distinctive features of a written work in terms of spoken utterance.
 The voice of a literary work is then the specific group of characteristics displayed by the narrator or poetic "speaker" (or, in some uses, the actual author behind them), assessed in terms of tone, style, or personality.
 Distinctions between various kinds of narrative voice tend to be distinctions between kinds of narrator in terms of how they address the reader (rather than in terms of their perception of events, as in the distinct concept of point of view).
 Likewise in non-narrative poems, distinctions are sometimes made between the personal voice of a private lyric and the assumed voice (the persona) of a dramatic monologue.
+Concepts such as "psychic distance" help writers manage how close or removed readers feel from the narrative or subject.
+Other terms, like "sprezzatura" or "confessional style," describe stylistic strategies aimed at balancing authenticity and control in prose.

 An author uses sentence patterns not only to make a point or tell a story, but to do it in a characteristic way.

 Writing coaches, teachers, and authors of creative writing books often speak of the writer's voice as distinguished from other literary elements.
 In some instances, voice is defined nearly the same as style; in others, as genre, literary mode, point of view, mood, or tone.